timo1235/ocs2.x-esp32-panel-software/README.md

 - Show the current status on a i2c display
 - Calibrate all analog inputs like the joystick axes and feedrate and rotation speed poti
   - very useful if the axes are swaped or the middle position is not right
+- Choose or automatically switch between WiFi and Serial(RJ45) communication with the OPEN-CNC-Shield 2

 ## Webinterface